dantasse/ssuiweb2014/p1/project1.md

 - [p1.js](p1.js): JavaScript file that you will need to edit.
 Some skeleton code is provided for guidance, however you may implement this differently if you’d like.
 - [p1.html](p1.html): html file that will display your puzzle.
 NOTE: you MAY and SHOULD change this file if you want to make your puzzle look good.
 - [duck.jpg](duck.jpg): sample image that you can use for your puzzle.
+- [p1.zip](p1.zip): All the above files, zipped up for easy downloading.

 ##Project Overview
 For this project you will create a sliding block puzzle game similar to the popular game "15" using JavaScript.
 Your JavaScript app should do the following: